Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/general/_index.md

 ## Naming files and directories

-You can organize your documents and files in a logical and consistent manner by using naming conventions.
+You can organize your files and directories in a logical and consistent manner by using naming conventions.
 The use of naming conventions helps to ensure the correct information can be located, identified, and retrieved from a file system quickly, as well as that it is stored in a secure location.

 ## What should I consider when naming files and directories